-Top off your fuel tanks with No. 2D diesel fuel.
-Fuel additives should be added prior to topping off to ensure they mix with the fuel being added and fuel still in the tank.
-Additives. such as Bio-bor and Diesel Kleen + Cetane Boost should be added at this time to control bacteria growth and condition the fuel.
+Top off your fuel tanks with No. 2 diesel fuel.
+Fuel additives such as BioBor and Diesel Kleen + Cetane Boost should be added at this time to control algae and condition the fuel.
 Care should be taken that the additives used are compatible with the primary fuel filter/water separator used in the system.
-Change the element in your primary fuel filter/water separator clean the separator sediment bowl.
+Change the element in your primary fuel filter/water separator, if the fuel system has one, and clean the separator sediment bowl.